 Sharon Barrett-Legg is a registered member of the BACP.
 She has a Certificate in Health and Social Care, along with a Foundation Degree in Counselling.
 Sharon spent many years working as a Senior Director worldwide managing and architecting major change projects in business reconstruction, including management and team motivation schemes.
 Having spent several years within the Emergency Services and working with the Armed Forces she understands the trauma these roles can have.
 She has a sound knowledge of adolescence having youth groups both in the church and community over the last 30 years.
 Sharon has worked within the NHS IAPT Service along with voluntary work within both adult and children's hospices and is CRUSE bereavement trained.

-Martina Butt is an Integrative Counsellor and is accredited with NCS (National Counselling Society).
-She has a BSC (Hons) in Health which gives her a broad background in healthcare.
-Martina has trained and worked within trauma, domestic violence and alcohol and drug dependency agencies, which included motivational enhancement.
-She has also trained with mindfulness, which compliments the CBT counselling approach.
-Martina is currently in her last year of her Psychology degree.
+Martina Butt is an Integrative Counsellor and is provisionally accredited with BACP and accredited with NCS (National Counselling Society).
+She has a BSC (Hons) in Health, which gives her a broad background in healthcare.
+Martina has gained a BSC (Hons) in Psychology and is now completing a diploma in Adult and Child psychology.
+She has trained and worked within trauma, domestic violence and alcohol and drug dependency agencies.
+Martina enjoys working with CBT, mindfulness and within the NHS setting and all the client work that this encompasses.

 Sharon Couzens is a registered member of the BACP and qualified in July 2012, having attained her Counselling Diploma in Integrative Counselling.
 She has experience in counselling adults and children suffering from a range of mental health issues within various settings within the educational environments, tailoring her approach to the individual needs of each client drawing on different approaches, including Cognitive Behavioural Therapy, Transactional Analysis, Person Centred and Thought Field Therapy, TFT (Tapping).
 Sharon has previous experience working in woman's refuges and the Probation Service.